ugonnaagwu/practicechangeremote/Week 2/[ENG2.2]Remote repositories and GitHub.md

 **Demo: Clone from VS Code**

 1. It's also possible to clone a repository from VS Code.
-2. Open the palette with Cmd+Shift+P for Mac OS / Ctrl+Shitf+P for Windows.
+2. Open the palette with Cmd+Shift+P for Mac OS / Ctrl+Shift+P for Windows.
 3.  `Git: clone` prompts for a URL.
 You can paste the one from GitHub.

 **Demo: Make changes in VS Code and push changes**